Last Updated on 5th December 2022 by Sophie Nadeau

 Tips for photographing sunrise over Paris:

-- Bring a warm jacket; it can be quite breezy at the top of the jardins!
+Bring a coffee and be sure to bring a warm jacket; it can be quite breezy at the top of the jardins!
+If you have time afterwards, then you may well consider wandering along the Seine towards Place de la Concorde.

-And if none of the above has already convinced you to see the sun rise up above the Eiffel Tower: it’s free.
-It costs absolutely nothing.
+And if none of the above has already convinced you to see the sun rise up above the Eiffel Tower (including these beautiful sunrise images): it’s worth noting that seeing the sunrise at Trocadero is completely free.
+It costs absolutely nothing, making this one of the best free things to do in Paris.